No. This is not an ad -- just a scribbling on schools & on a celebration at a school. -- Dr. T. Rama Prasad

 EXODUS & THEODORUS 2024 - 2025

 This evening (April 10, 2025), I happened to be seated on a huge multi-level stage overlooking an expansive oval-shaped area of acres of land, covered with verdant lawn, called the 'OVAL', of THE UNIQUE ACADEMY.
 On the backside of the dais are various well-spaced buildings in a spacious and serene ambience, free from noise and pollution, quite unlike the crowded multi-storeyed concrete jungles amidst various kinds of pollutants elsewhere.
-Nature's luxury, and the advanced facilities of school education.
+Nature's luxury, and the advanced facilities of school education are evident.

 What a change and transformation, I wondered, going down memory lane with nostalgic thoughts.
 My elementary school was of a roadside single room with a single teacher waving a cane.
 No toilets.
 With a little finger raised, we used to run out on to the road.
 Not for its purpose, but to have a clever break.
 Only male teachers.
 Patriarchal society.
 Entry age to a school to learn alphabets was five years.
 No pre-KG, no LKG, no UKG, and no 'play-schools', no coaching centres, no summer courses, ...
 No English medium schools, only a few were there in big cities.